-NURS 7134 is a practicum course focusing on people who experience health issues requiring home care nursing in the community.
+NURS 7134 is an integrated theory and practicum course focusing on people who experience health issues requiring home health nursing in the community.
 Emphasis is placed on developing knowledge, skills, attitudes and judgments relevant to the practice of professional nursing so illness and injury prevention, rehabilitation, self-care and health are promoted.
 Students will focus on the community as the context of care.